czqmike/csgo_config/README.md

-## What can is do for you?
+## What can this config do for you?
 - `C` to jumpthrow (need click `mouse-left` first)
 - `F1` to fly (if possible)
 - `F5` to kill yourself
-- More settings for test mode.
+- More better settings for test mode.

 ## How to use?
 1. Copy it to Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\